avonarnim/ausflug/README.md

-# Road Tripper
+# Ausflug

 #### Overview

-Road-Tripper is a full-stack app designed to help users plan a route through multiple intermediary stops.
+Ausflug is a full-stack app designed to help users plan a route through multiple intermediary stops.
 Users can:

 1. Create an account, log-in to the account, and log-out of the account